winglang/wing/docs/docs/04-standard-library/02-ex/dynamodb-table.md

 - *Type:* str
 - *Default:* undefined

-A condition that must be satisfied in order for an operation to succeed.
+A condition that must be satisfied in order for the operation to succeed.

 ---